sg-crest A Singapore Government Agency Website

 5 minute read

-What Is Job Redesign and How Does It Address Employers’ Talent Challenges?
+What is Job Redesign and How Does It Address Employers’ Talent Challenges?

 In today’s competitive job market, employers struggle to attract and retain talent, particularly in tech and finance.
 Julia Ng, Assistant Chief Executive of Workforce Singapore, highlights how job redesign can help address these challenges and foster a skilled workforce.